Economy of the United States

-The New York Stock Exchange and Nasdaq are the world's largest stock exchanges by market capitalization and trade volume.
-In 2014, the U.S. economy is ranked first in international ranking on venture capital and global research and development funding.
-Consumer spending comprised 68% of the U.S. economy in 2018, while its labor share of income was 43% in 2017.
+The New York Stock Exchange and Nasdaq are the world's largest stock exchanges by market capitalization and volume of transactions.
+The U.S. has the world's largest gold reserves, with over 8,000 tonnes of gold.
+In 2014, the U.S. economy was ranked first in international ranking on venture capital and global research and development funding.
+As of 2024, the U.S. spends around 3.46% of GDP on cutting-edge research and development across various sectors of the economy.
+Consumer spending comprised 68% of the U.S. economy in 2022, while its labor share of income was 44% in 2021.
 The U.S. has the world's largest consumer market.
 The nation's labor market has attracted immigrants from all over the world and its net migration rate is among the highest in the world.
 The U.S. is one of the top-performing economies in studies such as the Ease of Doing Business Index, the Global Competitiveness Report, and others.

 History

 Colonial era and 18th century

 The economic history of the United States began with British settlements along the Eastern seaboard in the 17th and 18th centuries.
 After 1700, the United States gained population rapidly, and imports as well as exports grew along with it.
 Africa, Asia, and most frequently Europe, contributed to the trade of the colonies.
 These 13 colonies gained independence from the British Empire in the late 18th century and quickly grew from colonial economies towards an economy focused on agriculture.